Comparison Study: Glacier Calving Front Delineation in Synthetic Aperture Radar Images With Deep Learning: Results

 \subsection{Multi-annotator study}

 Fig.~\ref{fig:annotators} gives an overview of the annotators' levels of expertise.
 The \ac{mde} of the automatic annotations from the best-performing \ac{dl} system is significantly higher than that of the manual annotations ($U = 50.0$, $p = 3.33e^{-4}$), with an effect size of $11.82$ (Cohen's d).
+Table~\ref{tab:mde_hookformer_vs_annotators} provides the \acp{mde} between the best-performing \ac{dl} system and each single annotator as well as the combined ground truth.
+No bias towards annotator number ten, who annotated the \ac{caffe} dataset, can be observed.